ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/odom/setup_odom_gz_classic.md

-# Setting Up Odometry - Gazebo Classic
+# Setting Up Odometry - Gazebo Classic { #setting-up-odometry-gazebo-classic }

 In this guide, we will be looking at how to integrate our robot’s odometry system with Nav2.
 First we will provide a brief introduction on odometry, plus the necessary messages and transforms that need to be published for Nav2 to function correctly.